NicholasAntoniadesEngineer/expense-categorisation-and-analysis/archive/readme.md

 # Finance Categorisation and Visualization Scripts (2024)

-This project consists of Python scripts designed to categorise expenses based on keywords, remove duplicates, generate categorised summaries, and visualize the categorized data.
+This project consists of Python scripts designed to categorise expenses based on keywords, remove duplicates, generate categorised summaries, and visualise the categorized data.

 ## Features

 - **Expense Categorization**: Matches keywords from the `categorization_keywords.csv` file to categorize transactions.
 - **Data Preprocessing**: Handles missing descriptions, converts American Express transactions to negative values, and merges all files from a directory.
 - **Summarized Output**: Generates monthly and weekly summary reports of total expenses per category and saves categorized details.
-- **Data Visualization**: Visualizes categorized data using bar plots to show total amounts by category.
+- **Data Visualization**: visualises categorized data using bar plots to show total amounts by category.

 ## Prerequisites